saalfeldlab/stitching-spark/README.md

 </details>

 This will generate an [N5](https://github.com/saalfeldlab/n5) export under `export.n5/` folder.
 The export is fully compatible  with [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) for browsing.

+The full list of available parameters for the export script is available [here](https://github.com/saalfeldlab/stitching-spark/wiki/Export-parameters).